Research output per year

 Improving services for patients and families by researching ways to measure and improve services.
 A group of studies supported by NHS R/D and other funders are testing more humane, dignified and cost effective measures and models of palliative care through the development and evaluation of services, systematic literature reviews and measurement of treatment and patients' quality of life.
 Studies follow the MRC framework for the evaluation of complex interventions, and are determining the effectiveness and cost-effectiveness of general palliative care, specialist palliative care, day care and carer support in cancer and (most recently) non cancer conditions.
 Studies are also determining the effect of culture and ethnicity on services received and sources of support.
 In addition to forging research into models of palliative care for cancer patients and their carers, a particular strand develops and validates measures of outcome and quality of life.

 Improving the assessment and treatment of symptoms commonly experienced by terminally ill patients through focused clinical research.
-This strand, funded by The Cicely Saunders Foundation and other charities, is investigating more effective ways to prevent and treat difficult to control and poorly understood clusters of symptoms.
+This strand, funded by The Cicely Saunders International and other charities, is investigating more effective ways to prevent and treat difficult to control and poorly understood clusters of symptoms.
 We have determined the prevalence and epidemiology of neuropathic pain in cancer and diabetes, and compared treatments.
 We are commencing a 5 year programme to investigate, develop and test non pharmacological interventions to control breathlessness in terminal and far advanced illness for patients in the community.

 Palliative care, quality of life, symptoms, epidemiology, health services research, measurement.